quat1024/AutoThirdPerson/NOTES.md

+# things to do later

+Ive worked a lot on old froge versions today, need to retest that the new forge+fabric versions work too

+check that CrummyConfig error handling is the way i want it

+Try to remove a few mixins:

+* `CameraTypeMixin`: A perframe that changes the camera type isn't so bad, instead of modifying `cycle`
+* `LocalPlayerMixin`: tracks mounting/dismounting, useful on Fabric but froge has entity mounting events
+* `MinecraftMixin`: checks for manual F5-presses, not time-sensitive, there might be keyboard events

 # tracking what the player is riding

 modern Forge versions (at least 1.12): have **events** that are fired when an entity is mounted or dismounted